BareBeaverBat/TruthIsUniversalInPhi3_5/README.md

 I used the [datasets](https://github.com/sciai-lab/Truth_is_Universal/tree/main/datasets) from the Truth is Universal paper.

-1 caveat- in the "facts" and "neg_facts" datasets, there were a total of 6 statements which put a single or double quote character after the period at the end of the statement.
+1 caveat- in the "facts" and "neg_facts" datasets, there were a total of 6 statements which put a single or double quote character after the punctuation mark at the end of the statement.
 This is specific to American-English grammar and is very inconvenient for the data analysis (can't rely on the end of each statement being an end punctuation character).
 As a result, I swapped the order of the last 2 characters in 4 of those statements (the statements at 0-based indexes 51 and 85 in both datasets).
 While looking at the last 2 of those statements (at 0-based index 482 in both datasets), I concluded that there was a typo:
 `The planet Mars [is/isn't] known as the Red Planet" due to its reddish appearance."`
-It doesn't make any sense to have a double quote around the phrase " due to its reddish appearance" include the space character before the word `due`.
+It doesn't make any sense to have double quotes around the phrase " due to its reddish appearance" that include the space character before the word `due`.
+Also, it makes sense to put quotes around a title like `Red Planet` but doesn't make sense to put them around an explanatory phrase like `due to its reddish appearance` unless that phrase was a direct quote from someone (which doesn't seem to be the case in this context).
-Therefore, I moved the terminal double quote to be the beginning of a quoted title `"Red Planet"`
+Therefore, I moved the terminal double quote to be the beginning of the quoted title `"Red Planet"`
 `The planet Mars [is/isn't] known as the "Red Planet" due to its reddish appearance.`

 #### Topics with 4 dataset variants each